Customs and Traditions

 Cantonal Assembly

-Everybody is invited when, on the first Sunday in Mai, the chief magistrate is being elected on Zaunplatz – to celebrate the occasion there is a flea market (Sat) and market.
+Everybody is invited when, on the first Sunday in Mai, the chief magistrate is being elected at the "Landsgemeinde" on Zaunplatz.
+To celebrate the occasion there is a flea market (Saturday) and market.

 Chriesisturm